jmloewen/voiceos-serverless/README.md

 npm install serverless

-Set up AWS IAM serverless-admin with admin priviliages
+Set up AWS IAM serverless-admin with admin privileges

-aws -configure
+aws configure
-your key and secret, find your proper region in aws console, last section set to JSON
+your key and secret, find your proper region in aws console (default us-east-1), last section set to json

 # Installation of python packages on lambda